kostyafarber/sydneyhouseprices-dashboard/README.rst

 ===========
 Description
 ===========
 A small project that visualises the median selling prices of Sydney properties in a choropleth map using Plotly.
+The data used for this project was found `here <https://www.kaggle.com/mihirhalai/sydney-house-prices/activity>`_ on Kaggle.

 ==========
 Motivation